 1 tbsp sugar or honey

-Preheat oven to 425°F and add flour to a large mixing bowl, mix in the sugar (or honey) and salt.
+Preheat your oven to 425°F and add flour to a large mixing bowl, mix in the sugar (or honey) and salt.
 Carefully grate butter with a cheese grater or chop into small cubes.
+Grating the butter onto wax paper prevents it from sticking to a plate, or which ever surface you’re grating onto.

-Stir butter into flour mixture until butter is well coated in flour.
+Stir butter into your flour mixture until butter is well coated in flour.
 Add in the buttermilk and stir until just combined, no more than 15 times.
+This sounds like an arbitrary number, but it keeps you honest and prevents you from over mixing.
 The dough will appear sticky and lumpy.

 Using a biscuit cutter, bench scraper, or jar, cut your biscuits into the desired size and shape.
 Apply a light layer of cooking spray to a sheet tray, and add the biscuits gently.
 The biscuits should be touching slightly as this helps them rise.
 Bake for 12-15 mins or until golden.

 For extra flavor, lightly brush the tops of the biscuits with buttermilk before baking.
+You could also add melted butter and a sprinkle of salt.
 At higher elevations, this recipe may take longer to bake.

 Serve warm with sausage gravy, jam, apple butter, or all three.